cisco-en-programmability/terraform-provider-dnacenter/README.md

 ## Documentation

-In the docs directory you can find the documentation.
+In the docs directory you can find the documentation source.

+You can find the documentation online at [Terraform Registry - Cisco DNA Center provider](https://registry.terraform.io/providers/cisco-en-programmability/dnacenter/latest/docs).

 # Contributing